metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 - `pvc_template` (Attributes) Template to be used to generate the Persistent Volume Claim (see [below for nested schema](#nestedatt--spec--tablespaces--storage--pvc_template))
 - `resize_in_use_volumes` (Boolean) Resize existent PVCs, defaults to true
 - `size` (String) Size of the storage.
-Required if not already specified in the PVC template.Changes to this field are automatically reapplied to the created PVCs.Size cannot be decreased.
+Required if not already specified in the PVC template.
+Changes to this field are automatically reapplied to the created PVCs.
+Size cannot be decreased.
 - `storage_class` (String) StorageClass to use for PVCs.
-Applied afterevaluating the PVC template, if available.If not specified, the generated PVCs will use thedefault storage class
+Applied after evaluating the PVC template, if available.
+If not specified, the generated PVCs will use the default storage class

 <a id="nestedatt--spec--tablespaces--storage--pvc_template"></a>
 ### Nested Schema for `spec.tablespaces.storage.pvc_template`

 Optional:

-- `access_modes` (List of String) accessModes contains the desired access modes the volume should have.More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#access-modes-1
+- `access_modes` (List of String) accessModes contains the desired access modes the volume should have.
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#access-modes-1
-- `data_source` (Attributes) dataSource field can be used to specify either:* An existing VolumeSnapshot object (snapshot.storage.k8s.io/VolumeSnapshot)* An existing PVC (PersistentVolumeClaim)If the provisioner or an external controller can support the specified data source,it will create a new volume based on the contents of the specified data source.When the AnyVolumeDataSource feature gate is enabled, dataSource contents will be copied to dataSourceRef,and dataSourceRef contents will be copied to dataSource when dataSourceRef.namespace is not specified.If the namespace is specified, then dataSourceRef will not be copied to dataSource. (see [below for nested schema](#nestedatt--spec--tablespaces--storage--pvc_template--data_source))
+- `data_source` (Attributes) dataSource field can be used to specify either: * An existing VolumeSnapshot object (snapshot.storage.k8s.io/VolumeSnapshot) * An existing PVC (PersistentVolumeClaim) If the provisioner or an external controller can support the specified data source, it will create a new volume based on the contents of the specified data source.
+When the AnyVolumeDataSource feature gate is enabled, dataSource contents will be copied to dataSourceRef, and dataSourceRef contents will be copied to dataSource when dataSourceRef.namespace is not specified.
+If the namespace is specified, then dataSourceRef will not be copied to dataSource. (see [below for nested schema](#nestedatt--spec--tablespaces--storage--pvc_template--data_source))
-- `data_source_ref` (Attributes) dataSourceRef specifies the object from which to populate the volume with data, if a non-emptyvolume is desired.
-This may be any object from a non-empty API group (noncore object) or a PersistentVolumeClaim object.When this field is specified, volume binding will only succeed if the type ofthe specified object matches some installed volume populator or dynamicprovisioner.This field will replace the functionality of the dataSource field and as suchif both fields are non-empty, they must have the same value.
-For backwardscompatibility, when namespace isn't specified in dataSourceRef,both fields (dataSource and dataSourceRef) will be set to the samevalue automatically if one of them is empty and the other is non-empty.When namespace is specified in dataSourceRef,dataSource isn't set to the same value and must be empty.There are three important differences between dataSource and dataSourceRef:* While dataSource only allows two specific types of objects, dataSourceRef  allows any non-core object, as well as PersistentVolumeClaim objects.* While dataSource ignores disallowed values (dropping them), dataSourceRef  preserves all values, and generates an error if a disallowed value is  specified.* While dataSource only allows local objects, dataSourceRef allows objects  in any namespaces.(Beta) Using this field requires the AnyVolumeDataSource feature gate to be enabled.(Alpha) Using the namespace field of dataSourceRef requires the CrossNamespaceVolumeDataSource feature gate to be enabled. (see [below for nested schema](#nestedatt--spec--tablespaces--storage--pvc_template--data_source_ref))
+- `data_source_ref` (Attributes) dataSourceRef specifies the object from which to populate the volume with data, if a non-empty volume is desired.
+This may be any object from a non-empty API group (non core object) or a PersistentVolumeClaim object.
+When this field is specified, volume binding will only succeed if the type of the specified object matches some installed volume populator or dynamic provisioner.
+This field will replace the functionality of the dataSource field and as such if both fields are non-empty, they must have the same value.
+For backwards compatibility, when namespace isn't specified in dataSourceRef, both fields (dataSource and dataSourceRef) will be set to the same value automatically if one of them is empty and the other is non-empty.
+When namespace is specified in dataSourceRef, dataSource isn't set to the same value and must be empty.
+There are three important differences between dataSource and dataSourceRef: * While dataSource only allows two specific types of objects, dataSourceRef allows any non-core object, as well as PersistentVolumeClaim objects. * While dataSource ignores disallowed values (dropping them), dataSourceRef preserves all values, and generates an error if a disallowed value is specified. * While dataSource only allows local objects, dataSourceRef allows objects in any namespaces.
+(Beta) Using this field requires the AnyVolumeDataSource feature gate to be enabled.
+(Alpha) Using the namespace field of dataSourceRef requires the CrossNamespaceVolumeDataSource feature gate to be enabled. (see [below for nested schema](#nestedatt--spec--tablespaces--storage--pvc_template--data_source_ref))
-- `resources` (Attributes) resources represents the minimum resources the volume should have.If RecoverVolumeExpansionFailure feature is enabled users are allowed to specify resource requirementsthat are lower than previous value but must still be higher than capacity recorded in thestatus field of the claim.More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#resources (see [below for nested schema](#nestedatt--spec--tablespaces--storage--pvc_template--resources))
+- `resources` (Attributes) resources represents the minimum resources the volume should have.
+If RecoverVolumeExpansionFailure feature is enabled users are allowed to specify resource requirements that are lower than previous value but must still be higher than capacity recorded in the status field of the claim.
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#resources (see [below for nested schema](#nestedatt--spec--tablespaces--storage--pvc_template--resources))
 - `selector` (Attributes) selector is a label query over volumes to consider for binding. (see [below for nested schema](#nestedatt--spec--tablespaces--storage--pvc_template--selector))
-- `storage_class_name` (String) storageClassName is the name of the StorageClass required by the claim.More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#class-1
+- `storage_class_name` (String) storageClassName is the name of the StorageClass required by the claim.
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#class-1
-- `volume_attributes_class_name` (String) volumeAttributesClassName may be used to set the VolumeAttributesClass used by this claim.If specified, the CSI driver will create or update the volume with the attributes definedin the corresponding VolumeAttributesClass.
-This has a different purpose than storageClassName,it can be changed after the claim is created.
-An empty string value means that no VolumeAttributesClasswill be applied to the claim but it's not allowed to reset this field to empty string once it is set.If unspecified and the PersistentVolumeClaim is unbound, the default VolumeAttributesClasswill be set by the persistentvolume controller if it exists.If the resource referred to by volumeAttributesClass does not exist, this PersistentVolumeClaim will beset to a Pending state, as reflected by the modifyVolumeStatus field, until such as a resourceexists.More info: https://kubernetes.io/docs/concepts/storage/volume-attributes-classes/(Alpha) Using this field requires the VolumeAttributesClass feature gate to be enabled.
+- `volume_attributes_class_name` (String) volumeAttributesClassName may be used to set the VolumeAttributesClass used by this claim.
+If specified, the CSI driver will create or update the volume with the attributes defined in the corresponding VolumeAttributesClass.
+This has a different purpose than storageClassName, it can be changed after the claim is created.
+An empty string value means that no VolumeAttributesClass will be applied to the claim but it's not allowed to reset this field to empty string once it is set.
+If unspecified and the PersistentVolumeClaim is unbound, the default VolumeAttributesClass will be set by the persistentvolume controller if it exists.
+If the resource referred to by volumeAttributesClass does not exist, this PersistentVolumeClaim will be set to a Pending state, as reflected by the modifyVolumeStatus field, until such as a resource exists.
+More info: https://kubernetes.io/docs/concepts/storage/volume-attributes-classes/ (Alpha) Using this field requires the VolumeAttributesClass feature gate to be enabled.
-- `volume_mode` (String) volumeMode defines what type of volume is required by the claim.Value of Filesystem is implied when not included in claim spec.
+- `volume_mode` (String) volumeMode defines what type of volume is required by the claim.
+Value of Filesystem is implied when not included in claim spec.
 - `volume_name` (String) volumeName is the binding reference to the PersistentVolume backing this claim.

 <a id="nestedatt--spec--tablespaces--storage--pvc_template--data_source"></a>